The Internet That Doesn't Suck

 sudo prosodyctl adduser [email protected]

-This can also simply be your personal account.
-Ignore any warnings about the user being able to log in, we’ll configure that next.
+We will be setting this account up to be a server administrator.
+Ignore any warnings about being able to log in, we’ll configure that next.

 Configure Prosody